lidaof/eg-docs/docs/datahub.rst

 .. important:: If you need the track to be in *fixed* scale, you need to specify ``yScale`` to *fixed*
                besides of set ``yMax`` and ``yMin``.

+group
+^^^^^

+Numerical tracks can be grouped to same group, tracks from same group will share y-axis scale settings.
+For example, when 2 tracks are in one group, the y-axis will both set to max value of current views of both tracks.
+Users can find one example data hub with ``group`` settings from here: https://wangftp.wustl.edu/~dli/test/a-group.json

 scoreScale/scoreMax/scoreMin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^